debigonz/inventoryControlService/README.md

 In this first stage, an authentication and authorization service will be implemented using **Spring Security** with **OAuth2**.
 This service will allow users to log in securely and manage their permissions within the system.

-## Requirements

-Before you start, make sure you have the following installed:

-- **Java 21**: The project is built using Java 21.
-Ensure you have the JDK installed.
-- **Maven**: This project uses Maven for dependency management.
-Install Maven if you haven't already.
-- **IntelliJ IDEA**: A recommended IDE for developing Java applications.
-You can use other IDEs, but IntelliJ provides great support for Spring projects.
-- **MySQL**: Install MySQL to manage the database for the application.
-- **Postman**: Used for testing the API endpoints.

 ## Repository Structure

 The repository is organized into the following folders: